Thales-research-institute/DeepmRNALoc/README.md

 ## <span id="resultslink">Results</span>
-The five-fold cross-validation accuracy of DeepmRNALoc in the cytoplasm, endoplasmic reticulum, extracellular zone, mitochondria and nucleus were 0.895, 0.594, 0.308, 0.944 and 0.865, respectively.
+The five-fold cross-validation accuracy of DeepmRNALoc in the cytoplasm, endoplasmic reticulum, extracellular region, mitochondria and nucleus were 0.895, 0.594, 0.308, 0.944 and 0.865, respectively.

 ## <span id="citelink">Citation</span>
 If you find this repository useful in your research, please consider citing the following paper:<br/>